vt-ihbem/behavioral-spillover/README.md

 The code used for identifiability analyses (Section 3.3, Tables 6, 7, and 8; Appendix A1.4, Tables A1-A10) was run using MATLAB R2025a.

-All other code was run using MATLAB R2025b.
+All other code (used for Figures 3, 4, 5, A3, and A4) was run using MATLAB R2025b.

 Additional instructions:
 - Figures will generate into the empty "Figures" folder.
-- Check the initial code lines of files for Figure3 and Figure A3 as parameters need to be changed internally for all subplots to generate.
+- Check the initial code lines of files for Figure 3 and Figure A3 as parameters need to be changed internally for all subplots to generate.

 [1] LeJeune L, Ghaffarzadegan N, Childs LM, Saucedo O. The behavioural spillover effect: modelling behavioural interdependencies in multi-pathogen dynamics.
 Journal Of Biological Dynamics.
 Pending publication.